DimSpathoulas/Collision_Risk_Calculation/README.md

 # Collision Risk Calculation

-This repository contains code for collision risk calculation based on the NuScenes dataset.
+A collision risk module based on 3 multi-object tracks for autonomous vehicles.

 ## Instructions